Ravencentric/rnzb/README.md

   This means that it's lacking custom attributes like `.message` found in `nzb`'s version.
 Code relying on such attributes on `nzb.InvalidNzbError` will require adjustment.
 Consider using the standard exception message (`str(e)`) to achieve the same result.

-- `rnzb` is designed to *only ever* raise explicitly documented errors for each function.
+- `rnzb` will *only ever* raise explicitly documented errors for each function.
 Undocumented errors should be reported as bugs.

 ## Installation